 “Oboy!
-Happy birthday, na your wife bring us come here o.”
-One of his friends and colleague at work said as he shook his hands.
+Happy birthday, na your wife bring us come here o!” one of his friends and colleague said as he shook his hands.

 He smiled sensually at Nneoma after he shook hands with Jackson.
 She smiled coyly at him too.

 Everyone got into the auditorium.
-Crowds of people seated before the large TV screen.
 Akwang wondered why it had to be in a cinema hall and not in a hall that was built exclusively for a party.

-Every person he knew was there, including his in-laws, and the ones he couldn’t even recognize were also there.
+Every person he knew was there, including his in-laws.
+Even the ones he couldn’t even recognize were also there.

-He inhaled a deep breath when Editi appeared in a black shimmery elegant gown, she’d weaved her natural hair in the simplest way and the tiny dropping earring she wore matched with her shoes.
+He inhaled deeply when Editi appeared in a black shimmery elegant gown.
+She’d weaved her natural hair in the simplest way and the tiny, dropping earring she wore matched with her shoes.

-Two girls rolled out the cake in a trolley and when they reached the center of the stage, they turned the side of the cake that had the face of Nneoma and Akwang kissing themselves.
+Two girls rolled out the cake in a trolley and when they reached the center of the stage, they turned the cake so that the side that has the face of Nneoma and Akwang kissing themselves, was facing the audience.
 Everyone stared in shock as they watched Editi.

-Nneoma’s heart fell in a rage.
+Nneoma’s heart fell.
 Her fear was every bit as stark and terrifying as it had been that awful day when Akwang’s mother caught them at the backyard.